AndreSchakkal/ada-actor-website/README.md

 {% include Actor_table.html %}

 We hope you found your favorite actors among this list 😀.

 The above table provides a glimpse into the top well-recognized actors, showcasing their General Recognition Coefficients.
 Notably, in the first rankings the list features both contemporary figures like Robert De Niro and iconic actors from earlier periods, such as John Wayne and Sean Connery.
 Also, sadly but intuitivly, we see that the number of female actors is very minorr.
 Showcasing the still existing dominace of well-known male actors.
 This ranking highlights the timeless influence of actors, encompassing both modern-day stars and those from cinematic history.

-Number of actors blabla
+Moving on, having this list of actors, we can try to visualize the distribution of only the top 10% Well-recognized of these actors.
+Are the modern-day actors more present among these 10%?

+{% include well_recognized_actors_plot.html %}

-Once again, In the meantime we see also some decrease, this likely due to the fact that in the most recent years (until 2012), the data is not very much up to date.
+Indeed as we can imagine, we see that among these 10% of actors, their majority is present in modern-days.
+Once again, we see this final decrease we saw before, likely due to the fact that in the most recent years (until 2012), the data is not very much up to date.
+Moreover, we can also see this sudden increase in number of actors post-1970, which is likely to be due to the reasons we explained before.

 # Remarks